share-extras/execute-script-action/README.txt

 The command should build a JAR file named execute-script-action.jar in the 'dist' directory within your project.

-To deploy the dashlet files into a local Tomcat instance for testing, you can use the hotcopy-tomcat-jar task.
+To deploy the add-on files into a local Tomcat instance for testing, you can use the hotcopy-tomcat-jar task.
 You will need to set the tomcat.home property in Ant.